Extended vocal technique: Inhalation of gases

 Inhaled helium is occasionally used to drastically change the timbre of the voice.
 When inhaled, helium changes the resonant properties of the human vocal track resulting in a very high squeaky voice.
 In Salvatore Martirano's composition L’s GA the singer is required to inhale from a helium mask.

 Conversely, an unnaturally low voice may be achieved by asking the singer to inhale sulfur hexafluoride.
-This technique is less popular than helium inhalation, in part because of the inherent risk of the gas displacing oxygen in the lungs.
+This technique carries higher risk than helium inhalation due to the gas's heavy weight causing it to settle in the lungs, where it displaces oxygen.

+During the production of the album Eternal Atake 2, the rapper Lil Uzi Vert was recorded in the studio inhaling a gas that appeared to be nitrous oxide, an anesthetic that is used recreationally and that creates an unnaturally deep voice when inhaled.
+The album heavily uses low-pitched vocals which sound identical to the effects of nitrous oxide on the voice, though it is unconfirmed if these were created by inhaling gas, or through digital manipulation to give a similar effect.

 Artificial vocal enhancement

 Amplification, such as microphone or even megaphone, possibly with electronic distortion of the voice, is frequently used in contemporary composition.
 Through the use of various electronic distortion techniques, vocal enhancement possibilities are nearly unlimited.
 A good example of this technique can be found in much of the music written and performed by Laurie Anderson.

+Since its invention in the 1990s, Auto-Tune and other digital pitch correction methods have been widely used in commercial music genres to create expressive effects, popularized by artists in many genres including the pop singer Cher, the R&B singer T-Pain, and the hip-hop artist Future.
+Contemporary raï and Berber folk music, which historically placed emphasis on glissando, embraced Auto-Tune to enhance the beauty of vocals.